shaneoliver/laravel-form-components/README.md

 - `label` acts as the placeholder for the inputs floating label
 - `type` the type on input this is.
 Defaults to 'text'
 - `class` the wrapper element classes.
 Should be used for adding columns and margin where required.
 Default `col-12 mb-3`
+- `valid-text` the text to show when the input was successfully validated.
+Defaults to 'Looks good'

 Any additional HTML input attributes will automatically be applied to the input eg `autofocus`, `required`, `min`, `max`